 The Coastal Ocean Institute is soliciting proposals for research projects that fall within one or more of the above research themes.
 Awards are available to those who satisfy the WHOI eligibility requirements to be a Principal Investigator (see http://www.whoi.edu/DoR/page.do?pid=30035&tid=3622&cid=34968 ).

-A total of approximately $300,000 is available for awards in 2014, with awards upward to a maximum of $75,000.
-Proposals will be fully funded in 2014, and must be spent over a maximum of two years.
+A total of approximately $300,000 is available for awards in 2015, with awards upward to a maximum of $75,000.
+Proposals will be fully funded in 2015, to be spent over a maximum of two years.

 The Coastal Ocean Institute will support individual and interdisciplinary collaborative research projects relevant to the current themes of the Institute.
 The mission of the COI is to support and enrich the coastal research activities of the WHOI community, particularly those research activities that directly affect the protection and enhancement of coastal resources.

 Summaries of previous COI awards are available at: http://www.whoi.edu/page.do?pid=96769

 The awards may be used for salary support for Principal Investigators, postdoctoral investigators, support staff, and graduate students, the development or purchase of equipment, sea-going activities, or any other activities normally associated with research projects.
 Salary support will not be provided to those receiving substantial Institute or Institution salary support as Chairs, Fellows, Directors, Education Coordinators, etc., unless a strong justification is provided.
 Proposals should include a brief description of how the proposed work would fit with other existing or planned research projects, and/or contribute to longer-term programs and strategic goals of the Institution.